pikapods/docs.pikapods.com/apps/ghost.md

 Your Ghost site will now start sending analytics to your Umami instance.

+## Adding Analytics (Plausible)

+Plausible is another popular privacy-focused analytics platform.
+Integrating it with Ghost is just as simple:

+1. Log into your Plausible dashboard and add your website to get the tracking script.
+2. In Ghost Admin, go to **Settings > Code Injection**.
+3. Paste the tracking script into the **Site Header** section.
+4. Click **Save**.

 ## Two-Factor Authentication (2FA)

 Ghost has introduced two-factor authentication for staff accounts.
 By default, this security feature is enabled and requires staff members to verify new devices when logging in.